-- N. Any services or supplies for which a Participant would have no legal obligation to pay in the absence of coverage under this Plan or any similar coverage; or for which no charge or a different charge is usually made in the absence of insurance coverage. - O. Provided to a person enrolled as an Eligible Dependent, but who no longer qualifies as an Eligible Dependent due to a change in eligibility status that occurred after enrollment. - P. Provided outside the United States, which if had been provided in the United States, would not be a Covered Service under this Plan. - Q. Furnished by a Provider or caregiver that is not listed as a Covered Provider. - R. For the purchase of Therapy or Service Dogs/Animals and the cost of training/maintaining said animals. - S. Orthoptics or other vision training and any associated supplemental testing. - T. Plano Lenses. - U. Two (2) pair of eyeglasses in place of bifocals. - V. Replacement of Lenses, Frames or Contact Lenses furnished hereunder that are lost or broken (Lenses, Frames or Contact Lenses are only replaced at the normal intervals when Covered Services are otherwise available). - W. Medical or surgical treatment of the eye(s). - X. Any eye examination or any corrective eyewear required by an employer as a condition of employment. - Y. Low vision aids. - Z. Solutions and/or cleaning products for eyeglasses or Contact Lenses.
+- N. For which a Participant would have no legal obligation to pay in the absence of coverage under this Plan or any similar coverage; or for which no charge or a different charge is usually made in the absence of insurance coverage or charges in connection with work for compensation or charges; or for which reimbursement or payment is contemplated under an agreement with a third party. - O. Provided to a person enrolled as an Eligible Dependent, but who no longer qualifies as an Eligible Dependent due to a change in eligibility status that occurred after enrollment. - P. Provided outside the United States, which if had been provided in the United States, would not be a Covered Service under this Plan. - Q. Furnished by a Provider or caregiver that is not listed as a Covered Provider. - R. For the purchase of Therapy or Service Dogs/Animals and the cost of training/maintaining said animals. - S. Orthoptics or other vision training and any associated supplemental testing. - T. Plano Lenses. - U. Two (2) pair of eyeglasses in place of bifocals. - V. Replacement of Lenses, Frames or Contact Lenses furnished hereunder that are lost or broken (Lenses, Frames or Contact Lenses are only replaced at the normal intervals when Covered Services are otherwise available). - W. Medical or surgical treatment of the eye(s). - X. Any eye examination or any corrective eyewear required by an employer as a condition of employment. - Y. Low vision aids, unless specified as a Covered Service in this Plan. - Z. Solutions and/or cleaning products for eyeglasses or Contact Lenses.